RangerMauve/webrun/README.md

 You can enable the `require` global by adding the `--allow-require` flag.
 This is disabled by default to encourage use of `import` and to limit what scripts can do.
 This behaves differently from the usual require in that it's a global and always requires relative to the current working directory.

+To avoid using `require` altogether, you can bundle up your CommonJS dependencies ahead of time with [Webrunify](https://github.com/brechtcs/webrunify).

 ## STDIO

 You can opt-into input from STDIN and output to STDOUT using `self.onmessage` and `self.postMessage`.